 As Editor-in-Chief of Social Work Helper, I had the opportunity to attend this historic event.
-Presentations were given by federal officials from the Substance Abuse and Mental Health Administration (SAMSHA), Department of Health and Human Services (DHHS), and the National Institute of Health (NIH).
+Presentations were given by federal officials from the Substance Abuse and Mental Health Administration (SAMSHA), the Department of Health and Human Services (DHHS), and the National Institute of Health (NIH).

 Before I begin my ongoing series of articles to discuss the resources provided during each presentation, I wanted to adequately document the historic value of the event.
 Moving Americans closer to universal healthcare with the rolling out of the Affordable Care Act to full implementation, those of us in attendance had a curbside seat to history.

 Dr. Coffey and her efforts as President of CSWE will hopefully move social workers closer to reprising their role as leaders in the development of legislation and policies affecting vulnerable populations.
 According to the CSWE’s website,